Inc21/TechieMeme-PP4/README.md

 TechieMeme is a website meant to lighten up peoples day who like technology or related things.
 Like Code, science, maths or hardware as an example.
 Inspiration for this site came from Code Institute Slack channel **community-tech-humour**, which I really love.
 On this site the user can view, like and comment on the memes that they like or upload their own memes and edit, delete them if necessary.
 This website was created as a learning exercise for my [Code Institute](https://codeinstitute.net/ie/) fourth portfolio project.

-The live app can be found [here.](https://techiememe-50a6f4eb45eb.herokuapp.com// "TechieMeme.")
+The live app can be found [here.](https://techiememe-50a6f4eb45eb.herokuapp.com/ "TechieMeme.")

+Admin panel can be found [here.](https://techiememe-50a6f4eb45eb.herokuapp.com/admin/login/?next=/admin/ "TechieMeme Admin Panel.")

 ### Project Goals